Land Access Code

 - greenhouse gas storage authorities under the Greenhouse Gas Storage Act 2009.

-The mandatory provisions of the Code do not apply to some resource authority holders, including the holders of prospecting permits, mining claims or mining leases.
+However, the mandatory provisions of the Code do not apply to holders of prospecting permits, mining claims or mining leases under the Mineral Resources Act 1989.

 Mandatory conditions of conduct